twitch4j/twitch4j.github.io/content/docs/chat/_index.md

 {{</ code >}}
 {{</ codeblocks >}}

-The first value of new OAuth2Credential is the identity provider, and in the case of twitch4j always `twitch`.
-You can pass in your oauth token as 2nd value, if you don't have one you can generate one [here](https://twitchtokengenerator.com/).
+A OAuth2Credential is a generic oauth credentials so the first parameter is always `twitch`.
+The 2nd value is your oauth token, you can generate a chat-bot token [here](https://twitchtokengenerator.com/).

+When you build a TwitchClient Twitch4J will automatically connect you to chat (via WebSocket).
+So you can start joining channels and listening to messages after this - refer to the methods documented above.

 ## Use Standalone